Installing New Flooring: 7 Questions to Ask Your Contractor

 Floors take a beating.
 People walk on them and deposit dirt and debris from their shoes when doing so.
 This may lead to scratches, tears, and other issues developing with the flooring surface, resulting in the need for replacement flooring.

-At times, the property owner wants to replace a floor to update the look of the space, or the floor may need replacement because of other work done to the property.
-Regardless of why a person chooses to have their floors replaced, they need to ask contractors certain questions before deciding who to use for the job.
-What are some questions that should be asked at this time?
+Sometimes, property owners want to replace a floor to renovate a room’s look, or it may need replacement because of wear and tear.
+Regardless, they need to ask flooring contractors specific questions before deciding who to hire for the job.
+What are some questions to ask?

 What Warranty is Offered?